Most kidney stones will not cause symptoms. Other stones may cause:

 Extracorporeal Shock Wave Lithotripsy (ESWL)

-sends shock waves into the body.
-The impact of the shock waves breaks up the larger stones.
-The smaller pieces should be able to pass with urine.
+passes a handheld device over the skin above the stone.
+It sends small shock waves into the body.
+The waves break up large stones.
+The smaller pieces should be able to pass through the urine.

 Drink plenty of fluids, especially water.

 Talk to your doctor about what diet is right for you.
-Depending on the type of stone you have, you may have to avoid certain food or drinks.
+You may have to avoid certain food or drinks.

 Kidney stones.
 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: https://www.niddk.nih.gov/health-information/urologic-diseases/kidney-stones.
 Accessed March 8, 2018.